EnvGen/LabProtocols/Primer_sequences.rst

 *Notes:*

-F and R mean Forward and Reverse, respectively
+F and R means Forward and Reverse, respectively

-The numbers for 16S primers refer to position in E. coli and the ones in 18S primers refer to S. cerevisiae positions
+The names for 16S primers refer to their positions in E. coli and for 18S primers in S. cerevisiae

 For other primers, we recommend the review by `Klindworth et al <http://www.ncbi.nlm.nih.gov/pubmed/22933715>`_